phayes/sidefuzz/README.md

 #### 3. I need an RNG (Random Number Generator).
 What do?

 You should make use of a PRNG with a static seed.
 While this is a bad idea for production code, it's great for fuzzing.
+See the [rsa_encrypt_pkcs1v15_message target](https://github.com/phayes/sidefuzz-targets/blob/master/rsa_encrypt_pkcs1v15_message/src/lib.rs) for an example on how to do this.

 #### 4. What's up with `black_box` ?